playerO1/chessposfinder/readme.md

 * def match_disbalance(pos, end_is):

+# Analyze PGN as table data with chess_coast_tool_test.py
+Based on *chessposfinder.py* be make *chess_coast_tool.py* - the tool for convert PGN file into CSV file with statistic information.
+It will be useful for 'table processor' analyze or use external math tool for analyze big data.
+Command for start:

+    python3 chess_coast_tool.py sample_file_from_lichess_monthly-blitz.pgn data_out.csv

+## Improvement

+See data collection function choose code:

+    #The sort of collect data of the game:
+    #functGame=lambda hist: scanFinishPosition(hist, aggregate_count) # get last position, count of figure
+    #functGame=scanCoastSumm # scan all positions, average figure by timeline
+    functGame=scanMoveCount #Scan count of move

+## Research result

+"Pre-print" result on 30.01.2022:

+1. The wining is not depends of number of moving figure.
+2. Classic figure weight is near true.

 # Usefull links
 You can download same PGN from:

 * [www.lichess.org](https://www.lichess.org) - free chess, has big open database, easy search by player orchallenge
 * [www.pgnmentor.com](https://www.pgnmentor.com) - chess programm and chess start games collection.

 ### Sunfish library
 Sunfish is a simple chess engine, written in Python.
 See [Sunfish on github](https://github.com/thomasahle/sunfish/).